cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 **Note**: The following image link needs to be updated.
 Replace `diagram_filename.png` with the name of your diagram image file.

-Images/WEEK 13 Diagram.png
+Diagrams/WEEK 13 Diagram.png

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the __playbook___ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

-  Images/filebeat.yml
+  Ansible/filebeat.yml

 This document contains the following details:
 - Description of the Topologu